hsthe29/hsthe29/README.md

 # Overview

 - 👋 Hi, I’m @hsthe29
-- 👀 I’m interested in AI (Specifically LLMs and Computer Vision)
+- 👀 I’m interested in AI (Natural Language Processing and Computer Vision)
-- 🌱 I’m currently studying Computer Science at School of Information and Communication Technology - Hanoi University of Science and Technology.
+- 🌱 Bachelor of Computer Science at School of Information and Communication Technology - Hanoi University of Science and Technology.
+- AI Researcher (NLP) and Model Serving Engineer at MISA JSC.

 # Portfolio